learn-co-students/dsc-sql-practice-section-intro-nyc-ds-career-042219/README.md

 ## Introduction

-In this lesson, we'll learn about the topic of this section, and how it will be useful in a career as a Data Scientist.
+In this section, you'll learn about more advance SQL operations.
+You'll also get a chance to answer some SQL interview questions to help prepare you for those you might find in the job search!

 ## Objectives